 What Heavy Rain Can Do

-Downspout Drain: Sometimes downspouts are connected to the underground drain as seen below, or they just stick out, channeling the water away from the home.
-When underground drains clog up, water will come up out of the downspout connection.
+Downspout Drain: Sometimes downspouts are connected to underground pipes that drain to the street or sewer line (as seen below), or they just stick out, channeling the water away from the home.
+When underground drains clog up, water will come up out of the downspout connection or put pressure on your pipes.
 If you notice greening near the drain or water pooling when it rains, it is very likely you have a clogged drain.

 How to Prevent Rain Damage to Plumbing